Tinkering with The Carnivore Diet

 Interestingly, I see this exact same thing with keto/LCHF/ZC/Carnivores that use methods of forced restriction.
 Eventually they give into “one treat” which is never “one treat.”

-Besides what is mentioned in this report, don’t interfere with your body’s natural rebalancing until you’re healed.
+Besides what is mentioned in this article on carnivore symptoms and cures, don’t interfere with your body’s natural rebalancing until you’re healed.
 Once healed, I tell people they can loosen up with “tinkering tests” because they KNOW what it feels like to be healed.
 So they KNOW if their tinkering has positive or negative impacts.